Azure/gpt-rag-agentic/README.md

    ```

 2. **Update the AgentStrategyFactory:**
-   Modify the `AgentStrategyFactory` to recognize and instantiate your custom strategy.
+   Modify `AgentStrategyFactory` to recognize and instantiate your custom strategy.

    ```python
    from .strategies.custom_agent_strategy import CustomAgentStrategy